hien-pd-dac/golang-daily-practice/README.md

 # daily-practice
-Keep my fingers are always active.
+Always keep my fingers and brain be actived.